dr-yst/org-x/dev-docs/progress.md

   - Implemented frontend caching with async/await patterns for optimal performance
   - Updated component architecture to eliminate documentMap prop dependency
   - Enhanced maintainability with single source of truth for document lookup logic
+- ✅ **Completed Issue #11** for user settings integration
+  - Created comprehensive data model with MonitoredPath and ParseOverride structures
+  - Integrated Tauri Store plugin for persistent settings with cross-platform compatibility
+  - Implemented full CRUD operations for monitored paths with validation and error handling
+  - Added directory scanning capabilities supporting both recursive and non-recursive modes
+  - Created complete set of Tauri commands for frontend settings management integration
+  - Generated TypeScript bindings for type-safe settings operations in the frontend
+  - Integrated settings system with existing file monitoring with graceful fallback behavior
 - Documented completed items and remaining tasks in issue comments
 - Added detailed technical approach and acceptance criteria to each sub-issue